sunragav/home24/Readme.md

 It uses the navHostFragment of the navigation component to deal with these fragment transactions.
 The FeatureActivity sets the StartFragment as the starting screen.
 On clicking the start button, viewmodel's init() is called which clears all the likes if any made in an earlier session.
 After clearing all the likes, the selection screen is launched using navigation component.
-Selection fragment subscribes to the articles list livedata of datasource and the livedata of currentItem.
+Selection fragment subscribes to the
+* articles paged list livedata of datasource-factory
+* livedata of currentItem.

 The SelectionFeatureFragment listens to the network state changes and as it receives the EMPTY state, it loads the datasource factory with the current query set.
 The default is to fetch from network, and then to update db which the pagedlist is listening to.

 The query is sent to viewmodel in the 'presentation' module, the viewmodel uses the GetArticlesListAction usecase from the 'domain' module.
 The GetArticlesListAction uses the ArticlesRepository defined in the 'data' module to get the DatasourceFactory and the BoundaryCallback necessary for generating the LiveData of Pagelist of ArticleDomainEntity to be displayed in the list view.

-The BoundaryCallback is defined in the 'data' module itself, where as the DatasourceFactory comes from the Room DB query and is defined in the 'localdata' module.
+The BoundaryCallback is defined in the 'data' module itself,where as the DatasourceFactory comes from the Room DB query and is defined in the 'localdata' module.

 Each query generates a new DatasourceFactory.
 There are 3 kinds of query defined though only 2 were used in the project.
 The 3 types are :
 1. normal query which fetches the articles from the webservice and populates the db.
 2. query that fetches the reviewed articles from the db from a previous session.
 This is used in the review screen to populate the list and gird views.(It does not make network call, fetches only from db).